 lib/bundler/rubygems_*.rb could be probably removed or slimmed down.
 But nothing like that is planned.
 I just hear rumors about Bundler 2.x and Bundler 3.x, which will necessarily keep carrying all these issues.

 Updated by colby (Colby Swandale) about 1 year ago

 please consider removal of Bundler from StdLib unless upstream demonstrates it can maintain it properly.

 What does this even mean?
 We have been maintaining Bundler "properly", It's almost a 10 year project that has had to deal with lots of issues from the RubyGems/Ruby project over the years.
 I suggest you rethink/rescind your snide comment.

-Updated by MSP-Greg (Greg L) 8 months ago
+Updated by MSP-Greg (Greg L) about 1 year ago

 Ok.
 I decided on the longer message.